walterhiggins/WMPJS/book-outline.md

 By now you should have your very own Minecraft server installed and running. **Congratulations, you're well on your way to becoming a Minecraft Modder!**

 ### Other Server Options
-There are other Minecraft Server options available but installing and running your own server is the only sensible option if you want to start modding.
+There are other Minecraft Server options available, but installing and running your own server is the only sensible option if you want to start modding.

 #### Commercial Minecraft Hosting
 Once you've mastered Server Administration and Modding you might eventually decide to use one of the many commercial minecraft hosting plans available online.
 These Minecraft hosting providers usually charge a monthly fee, so they are not free.
 For your money, they provide you with a Minecraft server you and your friends can connect to and play.
 They usually offer managed install of plugins through a web-based Administration portal (A web page where you can choose which plugins your server should use).
 Commercial Minecraft Hosting isn't cheap and it's not as flexible as running your own server.
 You certainly don't need to sign up to commercial minecraft hosting to get the most from this book.
 You can find a list of minecraft hosting providers by searching 'Minecraft Hosting' on Google.

 #### Minecraft Realms
-Mojang are rolling out their own Minecraft Hosting solution - Minecraft Realms - throughout the world.
-It's available in some countries right now and will be available in more soon.
+Mojang have rolled out their own Minecraft Hosting solution - Minecraft Realms - throughout the world.
 Minecraft Realms does not currently support plugins of any kind though that may change in the future.

 ## @@nextChapter{chapter-02}: ScriptCraft
 ### Introduction